drshahizan/BDM/materials/data.md

 # Introduction to Big Data Management

+Big Data Management refers to the process of collecting, storing, processing, and analyzing vast amounts of data that exceed the capabilities of traditional data management systems.
+The term "Big Data" typically encompasses data sets that are too large, complex, or rapidly changing for conventional database systems to handle effectively.
+In this introduction, we will explore the key concepts and challenges associated with Big Data Management.

 ## What is Big Data Management?

 Big Data Management is a multifaceted discipline that involves the organization, processing, storage, and analysis of vast and complex datasets, often referred to as "Big Data."
 It encompasses a wide range of activities and technologies aimed at harnessing the potential of large and diverse data sources to extract valuable insights, make informed decisions, and drive innovation.